What is a humanist wedding?

 On the day of the ceremony, the preparation will all be in place, which makes it as relaxing as possible for you, and any other key people who are involved.

 Unlike registrars, who are often in a rush, I only ever plan one ceremony in a day.
-So I can completely focus on your wedding ceremony on your wedding day and there are no concerns about timing, as far as I’m concerned.
+This means that I can completely focus on your wedding ceremony on your wedding day and there are no concerns about timing, as far as I’m concerned.
 I’ll be there an hour before the wedding ceremony and on hand to help in any way I can.
 I tend to stay, if invited, for half an hour after the ceremony, so I’m on hand to answer any questions from your bridal party.
-However, I’ll take your direction and make a polite Irish exit whenever you wish.
+However, I’ll take your direction and make a polite, quiet exit whenever you wish.

 I create a special presentation script for you to treasure.
 I also organise ribbons for hand-fasting, a certificate if requested, and I have a big white portable blue-tooth speaker and microphone for outdoor locations.